Did you ever wonder why the #10 is so popular in soccer?

 To answer this question, we have to take a step back and look at what numbers on a soccer team originally meant.

 Each player on the field was traditionally identified by a number.
 Goalkeeper was #1.
-Outside back #2. #10 was reserved for the attacking midfielder, the play-maker, the most creative and skilled player on the field.
+Right back #2. #10 was reserved for the attacking midfielder, the play-maker, the most creative and skilled player on the field.

 The Components of Each Position